zachmakesgames/Spock/Docs/CodeConventions.md

     * try_to_get_blank() may fail, but will do so gracefully
     * compute_blank() or query_blank() are expected to have a non-trivial cost
 * No operator overloading for non-standard functionality
-* Initialize variables at delcaration time
+* Initialize variables at declaration time
 * Follow const correctness principles for class interfaces
 * Single return statement at the bottom of a function
 * Leverage asserts to validate state